Help Keep Your Students, Staff, and Building Healthy!

 - Products, equipment, and methods that protect human and environmental health.

-To help educators and education support professionals (ESPs) learn more about cleaning, sanitizing, and disinfecting, NEA Healthy Futures (please excuse our old name and logo!) created the video series, “Clean Schools, Healthy Schools.”
+To help educators and education support professionals (ESPs) learn more about cleaning, sanitizing, and disinfecting, NEA Healthy Futures created the video series, “Clean Schools, Healthy Schools.”
 These videos include important information about the difference between cleaning, sanitizing, and disinfecting, how to select the right products for the job, and how to use products safely.
+These videos are also available in Spanish!

 Jump Ahead to Learn More About: